Leicester, North Carolina

 Leicester (/ˈlɛstər/ LEST-ər) is an unincorporated community in Buncombe County, North Carolina United States; although incorporating was proposed in 2007 and an incorporation bill was briefly filed in the North Carolina General Assembly, no measure has been adopted.
 Leicester is part of the Asheville Metropolitan Statistical Area.
 As of 2007, Leicester's population is 12,514 people.
 Since 2000, it has had a population growth of 16.26 percent.

 History

 Starting in April 1829, a Post Office began operating in the area, then called Turkey Creek.
-Frontiersman Leicester Chapman purchased a tract of land in the area from the city of Asheville, becoming the Postmaster in 1852.
-Seven years later, Chapman renamed the area Leicester for the Earl of Leicester, also his own namesake.
+Frontiersman Leicester Chapman purchased a tract of land in the area from the city of Asheville.
+Chapman was postmaster of Turkey Creek from March 1, 1852 to October 30, 1856.
+Records show that in 1859 Turkey Creek was renamed to "Leicester".

 Camp Academy was listed on the National Register of Historic Places in 1985.

 Education

 Leicester's schools fall within the Buncombe County School District.
 There are no schools above the elementary level within the area of the township, although middle- and high-schools exist in neighboring communities that are capable of educating the youth of Leicester.
 The only K-12 school currently in Leicester is Leicester Elementary.